rahulyadav07/AnalyticsLib/README.md

 - **Network Layer**: Retrofit-based API communication
 - **Auto-Initialization**: Library initializes automatically via ContentProvider
 - **Simple API**: Static methods - no need to call getInstance() every time
+- **Efficient Network**: Device info sent in headers, not with each event
 - **Configurable**: Flexible configuration for batch sizes, retry attempts, and more

 ## Setup